juremaj/track2p/README.md

 ## Visualisations

-There are several visualisations that can be used to evaluate the registration and cell matching quality.
+There are several visualisations that can be used to evaluate the registration and cell matching quality (these figures are generated automatically when running the algorithm).
 These will all be saved in the path defined by `track_ops.save_path` under `track2p/fig`

 The figures are the following (in the order of importance):